harrand/Topaz/README.md

 # Topaz
+## About

 Topaz is a multimedia engine written in C++ to be used as a cross-platform powerful abstraction to hardware components in a modern computer such as the mouse, keyboard, sound card and graphics card.
-Topaz can be used to create applications, games or other programs which demand a stable mixture of ease-of-use and performance.
+Topaz can be used to create applications, games or other programs which demand a unique mixture of performance and abstraction.

-## Getting Started

-There's a DLL in every single build directory.
-Also an implib in the parent cpl directory.
-However, both of these are on my .gitignore, so you're actually shit-out-of-luck unless you compile it yourself.
-If you require assistance to compile this engine, [I have the perfect solution for you](http://lmgtfy.com/?q=learn+c%2B%2B).
-In all seriousness though, I'm too lazy to make a CMakeLists.txt, although compilation really is almost trivial.

-### Prerequisites

-Topaz's default incarnation comes with all required dependencies.
-However, these dependencies are specifically targeted to the toolchain and software that I, the author, am using during development.
-Namely, MinGW-W64 x86_64 g++ v7.1.0-posix-seh-rt_v5-rev2.
-In the likely event that you're not using the exact same software as me, compile the code yourself and have fun compiling SDL2 with Cygwin if you're one of those.

-## Built With
+### Built With

 * [GLEW](http://glew.sourceforge.net/) - The OpenGL Extension Wrangler Library
 * [SDL2](https://www.libsdl.org/) - Simple DirectMedia Layer